freebasic/fbfrog/readme.txt

 To do:

-- CPP works too much like FB's PP (e.g. recursive expansion...)
-    - macro should be disabled for expansion while its body is parsed, but not while parsing its args (if it's a function-like macro)
-    - at end of macro body, the macro should be re-enabled for expansion
-    - macro args must be fully macro-expanded before being inserted into params in the macro body, unless they're used with # or ## sometimes be fully macro expanded before inserted in place of the param, depending on how the param is used.
-    - ## merging doesn't handle float literals, e.g. 1##. or .##0 ?!

 - #define handling
     - Do not preserve #defines that are #undeffed, such that ultimately it'll become pointless to preserve #undefs at all